their, there, they’re (/ðɛː/)

 - Anyone who cares about their writing should proofread and edit it carefully.

-Some people dislike the use of ‘their’ in this way as they feel it’s ungrammatical and therefore unacceptable, but it has now become widely used and accepted as a natural part of language use.
+Some people dislike the use of ‘their’ as a gender-neutral substitute as they feel it’s ungrammatical.
+But it's now become widely used in this way and generally accepted as a natural part of language use.

 there – in, at, or to, that place